 Secret pear pie recipe

-Nothing says winter like a home-baked fruit pie.
-With pears freshly picked by her children from their pear tree, Kate Berry shares a heart-warming dessert.
+With pears picked by her children from their pear tree, Kate Berry shares a heart-warming dessert

 1. To make the pastry, dice the butter, then pulse with the flour in a food processor until the mixture resembles fine breadcrumbs.